Sense-GVT/SNCSE/README.md

-To  evalute the checkpoints saved during training on the development set of STSB task, please run:
+To evaluate the checkpoints saved during training on the development set of STSB task, please run:
 ```
 python bert_evaluation.py
 python roberta_evaluation.py